seanjosephjurgens/vcf_trimmer_genotypeQCer/README.md

 Compute costs not yet intenstively testes; for previous version the below applied:

 To assist in the throughput of this applet, multiple VCFs will be processed at the same time on a given workstation.
 The default instance type is `mem1_ssd1_v2_x36`.
 Benchmarking has been based on this server type for the 200K WGS data on chromosome 17 and the maximum number of concurrent VCFs processed at a time to `20` to avoid resource issues.
-For 500k WGS data, `mem1_ssd1_v2_x16` does well with 15 processes.
+For 500k WGS data, `mem1_ssd1_v2_x16` does well with 15 processes and one core per process.
 For other datasets, you may need to lower this limit if jobs fail due to errors raised because of server response timeouts (e.g. 12).
 ```
 -iconcurrent_processes (default: 20) : maximum number of VCFs to process at a given time.